PuruVJ/vite-preset-react/README.md

 # vite-preset-react

-An all in one preset for writing React apps with the [vite](https://github.com/vitejs/vite) bundler.
+An all in one opinionated preset for writing React apps with the [vite](https://github.com/vitejs/vite) bundler.

 Features: